-The medium to late ripening vine yields neutral-tasting, alcohol-rich white wines that are used to oxidation tend.
-The synonym Malvasia Rossa does not refer to the berry but to the bud color.
-The variety is in the regions Apulia.
+The medium to late ripening vine produces neutral-tasting, alcohol-rich white wines that are used for oxidation tend.
+The synonym Malvasia Rossa refers not to the berry color, but to the bud color.
+The variety is found in the regions Apulia.
 Emilia-Romagna.
 Calabria.
 Campania.
 Lazio.
 Liguria.
 Sardinia.
 Tuscany and Umbria grown.
-Mostly it is as a blend with Malvasia and Trebbiano varieties used.
-She is licensed in many DOC / DOCG wines.
+It is usually used as a blend with Malvasia and Trebbiano varieties used.
+It is approved in many DOC / DOCG wines.
 These are Barletta.
 Bianco Capena.
 Brindisi.
 Cannelino di Frascati.
 Castelli Romani.
 Cerveteri.
 Cilento.
 Circeo.
 Colli Albani.
 Colli della Sabina.
 Colli di Scandiano e di Canossa.
 Colli Lanuvini.
 Colli Martani.
 Colli Piacentini.
 Frascati.
 Genazzano.
 Lizzano.
 Marino.
 Melissa.
 Montecompatri-Colonna.
 Monteregio di Massa Marittima.
 Sannio.
 San Severo.
 Scavigna.
 Tarquinia.
 Terra d'Otranto.
 Velletri and Zagarolo,

 The variety is still the most common Malvasia vine in Italy, but has experienced an extreme decline.
-In 2010, 9,231 hectares were reported.
-There are also smaller stocks in Brazil (100 ha) and California, The variety took in 2010 a total of 9,891 hectares of vineyards.
+In 2010, 9,231 hectares were designated.
+There are also smaller stocks in Brazil (100 ha) and California, The variety occupied a total of 9,891 hectares of vineyards in 2010.
 Compared to 1990 with 42,654 hectares at the time, this is an extreme reduction of around 80%.
-It occupies it in the worldwide varieties ranking the rank 71.
+It thus proves worldwide varieties ranking rank 71.

 Source : Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012